tranqui/reactGPU/README.md

 Integration of the system is performed using in CUDA via an Euler forward method with a second-order finite difference stencil.
 The front-end has a python interface.

 This package was used to explore phase separating and pattern-forming chemical systems in order to understand structure in biology.
 Specifically, it's possible to show that if $\vec{R}$ respects a conservation law then the high-dimensional reaction-diffusion equation above reduce to a simplified scalar field theory describing active matter.
-This field theory is called "Active Model B+" which extends [equilibrating models of oil-in-water phase separation](https://en.wikipedia.org/wiki/Cahn%E2%80%93Hilliard_equation).
+This field theory is called "Active Model B+" which extends equilibrium models of [oil-in-water phase separation](https://en.wikipedia.org/wiki/Cahn%E2%80%93Hilliard_equation).
 You can read more about this work in a [recently released preprint](https://arxiv.org/abs/2406.02409).

 ## Installation